Course Outline

 • Develop actions and behaviors to counteract and manage customer objections.

-• Train in neutralizing customer resistance, practicing techniques to "disarm" the customer using language structures that reduce resistance and foster agreement.
+• Train in neutralizing customer resistance, practicing skills to "disarm" the customer using language structures that help "dissolve resistance" and build agreement.

 • Conduct simulations of sales conversations with customers to practice selecting appropriate sales arguments.